ngjunsiang/laymansguide-src/contents/season3/issue031/issue031.md

 Remember what a public IP address is?
 It’s a way for data packets to get to you wherever they are sent from.
 And that is possible because of the forwarding tables stored in Internet registries everywhere (including your ISP).
 All over the world, anyone who knows your IP address can send your router data.

 But often they won’t do so.
 They will use a URL instead, because they are easier to remember.
-The sender finds out what IP address the domain name is assigned to by querying its DNS servers ([Issue 28](https://buttondown.email/laymansguide/archive/lmg-s3-issue-28-domain-names-and-dns/)).
+The sender finds out what IP address the domain name is assigned to by querying its DNS servers ([Issue 28]({filename}/season3/issue028/issue028.md

 If you want your own domain name, you have to buy one at a domain name provider.
-This lets you add your unique domain name to the WHOIS database ([Issue 28](https://buttondown.email/laymansguide/archive/lmg-s3-issue-28-domain-names-and-dns/)) … but you need an IP address to map to your domain name.
-And you can’t use your ISP-assigned IP address, because it’s dynamic and changes when the lease expires … can you?
+This lets you add your unique domain name to the WHOIS database ([Issue 28]({filename}/season3/issue028/issue028.md

 ## Dynamic DNS